brittni-and-the-polar-bear/generative-art-library/docs/colors/add-new-color.md

 # Step 11: Add Color to the Release Notes

-Add the color as a new constant to the release notes draft markdown.
+Add the color as a new constant to the release notes draft markdown file.

 ## Release Notes Entry Example